nikspyratos/toybox/README.md

     - For some projects you probably won't even need the landing page provided, so go ahead and yank it out!
 - **License**: If your project is closed-source, you might want to remove the `LICENSE.md` file included in the repo.
 - **Social Logins**: For each provider you plan on adding, you'll need to add the relevant credentials and configuration for both [Socialite](https://laravel.com/docs/11.x/socialite#configuration) and [Socialstream](https://docs.socialstream.dev/getting-started/configuration#providers).
 If you'd like to add additional social login providers, please check out the [Socialite Providers](https://socialiteproviders.com/) site.
+- **Feature flags**: By default the `array` driver is used for Pennant feature flags.
+If you'd like to use the `database` driver instead, make sure to [publish the migrations](https://laravel.com/docs/11.x/pennant#installation) and change the `PENNANT_STORE` environment variable.
+  - **Coming Soon**: To redirect public routes to a "Coming Soon" page before launch, change the `COMING_SOON_ENABLED` environment variable and re-cache your config.
+This feature is implemented using Pennant for an example implementation.
+You can delete the middleware, feature definition, and environment variable post-launch.

 #### Ongoing Development